DataONEorg/Education/_lessons/lessons/02_datasharing/index.md

 ---

-# Value of Data Sharing: **To Scientific Community**
+# Value of Data Sharing: To Scientific Community
-.two-third[

 Access to related research enables community members to:
-* build upon the work of others and further, rather than repeat, the science4
+.one-half[* build upon the work of others and further, rather than repeat, the science
 * perform meta analyses that cannot be performed with individual datasets or laboratories
-* share resources and perspectives so that comprehension is expanded and enhanced]
+* share resources and perspectives so that comprehension is expanded and enhanced ]

-.one-third[
+.one-half[
 ![CC image by Lawrence Berkeley National Laboratory on Flickr](images/image8.jpeg) *CC image by Lawrence Berkeley National Laboratory on Flickr* ]